Julie Schlesinger M.A., CCC-SLP

 Erin is a junior at Temple University double majoring in Speech, Language, & Hearing Science and Psychology.
 She hopes to attend graduate school to pursue a career as a speech-language pathologist.
 She would like to specialize in AAC, and work with young adults transitioning into post-secondary education and the work force.
 In her free time, she enjoys going down the shore and spending time with her cat.

-Jane is a senior at Temple University majoring in Speech, Language, and Hearing Science.
-She plans to attend graduate school to pursue a master’s degree in Speech-Language Pathology.
-She aspires to work with geriatric patients in a medical setting.
-She is particularly interested in working with patients who have neurogenic disorders.
-In her free time, she enjoys watching movies and hiking.
+Alyssa is a senior at Temple University majoring in Speech, Language, and Hearing Science.
+After graduation, she plans to attend graduate school to obtain a master’s degree in Speech-Language Pathology.
+Alyssa aspires to work in aphasia rehabilitation.
+In her spare time, Alyssa enjoys working on her family’s blueberry farm.